 - 128. Turnover is taken from the annual accounts of an undertaking, which are drawn up with reference to its business year and provide an overview of the past financial year of a company or of a group of companies (consolidated accounts).
 Turnover is defined as the sum of all goods and services sold.
-The term turnover within the meaning of Article 83(4)-(5) GDPR is to be understood in terms of the net turnover of Directive 2013/34/EU60.
-According to this directive, net turnover means the amount derived from the sale of products and the provision of services after deducting sales rebates and value added tax (VAT) and other taxes directly linked to turnover.61 - 129.
-Turnover is taken from the presentation of the profit and loss account within the meaning of Annexes V or VI to Article 13(1) of Directive 2013/34/EU under the heading "net turnover".
-Net turnover includes revenue from the sale, rental and leasing of products and revenue from the sale of services less sales deductions (e.g. rebates, discounts) and VAT.
-Revenue therefore does not include items which are unrelated to the business object/sector of the company such as for example the proceeds from the sale of fixed assets, rental of unused parts of buildings, insurance premiums, commissions and interest income in case of an industrial company.62 - 130.
-If the undertaking is subject to the obligation within the meaning of Article 21 et seq. of Directive 2013/34/EU and has to prepare consolidated annual financial statements, these consolidated financial statements of the parent company heading the group are relevant for reflecting the combined turnover of the undertaking.
-If such statements do not exist, any other documents shall be obtained and used that are apt to infer the worldwide annual turnover of the undertaking in the relevant business year. - 131.
+Net turnover means the amount derived from the sale of products and the provision of services after deducting sales rebates and value added tax (VAT) and other taxes directly linked to turnover65. - 129.
+Turnover is taken from the presentation of the profit and loss account.66 Net turnover includes revenue from the sale, rental and leasing of products and revenue from the sale of services less sales deductions (e.g. rebates, discounts) and VAT. - 130.
+If the undertaking is subject to the obligation to prepare consolidated annual financial statements, 67 these consolidated financial statements of the parent company heading the group are relevant for reflecting the combined turnover of the undertaking.
+68 If such statements do not exist, any other documents shall be obtained and used that are apt to infer the worldwide annual turnover of the undertaking in the relevant business year. - 131.
 Article 83(4)-(6) GDPR state that the total worldwide annual turnover of the preceding financial year is to be used.
-As to the question of which event the term "preceding" relates to, the CJEU case law in competition law is also to be applied for GDPR fines so that the relevant event is the fining decision issued by the supervisory authority and neither the time of infringement nor the court decision63.
-In case of cross-border processing the relevant fining decision is not the draft decision, but rather the final decision issued by the
+As to the question of which event the term "preceding" relates to, the CJEU case law in competition law is also to be applied for GDPR fines so that the relevant event is the fining decision issued by the supervisory authority and neither the time of infringement nor the court decision.69 In case of cross-border processing the relevant fining decision is not the draft decision, but rather the final decision issued by the Lead Supervisory Authority.70 Where the draft decision enters the Article 60 co-decision-making process towards the end of a calendar year, such that the final decision is unlikely to be adopted within that same calendar year, the Lead Supervisory Authority will calculate any proposed fine by reference to the most up to date financial information available as at the date on which the draft decision is circulated to the

-58 The decision is addressed and delivered to the controller(s)/processor(s) as the offender(s) of the infringement and can additionally be addressed and delivered to other legal entities of the SEU that are jointly and severally liable for the fine.
+63 The decision in which the fine is imposed is addressed and delivered to the controller(s)/processor(s) as the offender(s) of the infringement and can additionally be addressed and delivered to other legal entities of the SEU that are jointly and severally liable for the fine.